 Building this list and maintaining it is a great job for an intern or research assistant.
 (For tips on managing and utilizing interns, check out a blog post I wrote for Working Films.)

-Check back next month for Part 2, which covers writing and submitting the proposal, and what to do after you get the grant.
+Want to learn more about fundraising?
+Check out Part 2 from this series, which covers writing and submitting the proposal, and what to do after you get the grant.